takawitter/tcet/README.md

 # tcet

-TypedCustomEventTarget(tcet) - yet another typed event target with strictly typed classes and methods.
+TypedCustomEventTarget(tcet) - Yet another event target with strictly typed classes and methods.

-This is a Strictly typed version of EventTarget.

 ## Motivation

 Some classes or types of existing EventTarget or related libraries have untyped entities such as Event.currentTarget or EventTarget.dispatchEvent.
-This library provides more strictly-typed entities and simplified interface to use event mechanisms.
+This library provides more strictly-typed entities with simplified interface to use event mechanisms.

 ## Features

-* typed currentTarget (TypedCustomEvent<T, D>.currentTarget)
+* Typed currentTarget field (TypedCustomEvent<T, D>.currentTarget)
   * The currentTarget field is always typed as the source class.
-* typed dispatchCustomEvent (TypedCustomEventTarget<T, Events>.dispatchEvent)
+* Typed dispatch method (TypedCustomEventTarget<T, Events>.dispatchCustomEvent)
-  * dispatchCustomEvent is defined as overrload method. parameters (event type and detail object) are restricted to one of Events defiintions.
+  * dispatchCustomEvent is defined as overrload method.
+Parameters (event type and detail object) are restricted to one of Events defiintions.
-* simplified parameters of dispatchCustomEvent(type: string, detail: D)
+* Simplified parameters of dispatchCustomEvent(type: string, detail: D)
-  * type must be one of the key string of Events and detail must be a value of key in Events that was passed to TypedCustomEventTarget as the type parameter.
+  * `type` must be one of the key string of Events and `detail` must be a value of key in Events that was passed to TypedCustomEventTarget as the type parameter.

 ## Install
-(will be available at Jul.
-21)

 ```bash
 npm i tcet
 ```